- About Cardiac Surgery

 Weill Cornell Medicine uses the latest robotic surgery technology at NewYork-Presbyterian Hospital in New York City to perform minimally invasive cardiac surgery.
 Combining smooth and dexterous robotic instruments with a high-definition 3D camera, our team is able to perform procedures through very tiny incisions with a precision that would be impossible without the robot.
-In the case of mitral valve repair, Dr. T. Sloane Guy, our Director of Robotic Cardiac Surgery, uses 4 pencil-sized incisions and 1 finger sized incision in chest to perform the procedure.
+In the case of mitral valve repair, Dr. Stephanie Mick, our Director of Minimally Invasive and Robotic Cardiac Surgery, uses 3 pencil-sized incisions and one 2 inch incision in chest to perform the procedure.
 Robotic heart surgery replaces a traditional sternotomy, which involves splitting the breastplate with a saw.
 The robotic method means minimal trauma, less blood loss and less overall discomfort for the patient.

 Endoscopic Robotic Mitral Valve Repair